6.10.15 Scatter Matrix

-- To hide the layers on the bottom of the diagonal in Scatter Matrix graph, click on the green lock icon on the upper-left corner.
+- To hide the layers below the diagonal in the Scatter Matrix graph, click on the green lock icon on the upper-left corner.
 Select Change Parameters to bring up the Plotting: plot_matrix dialog.

-- Under Matrix Profile branch of the dialog,
+- Under the Matrix Profile branch of the dialog:

 - Select Upper Triangular from the Matrix Display drop-down list

 - Select All from Show Tick and Label drop-down list

 - Enter 2 in the Gap (in % of Page Dimension) text box

 The complete graph should appear as shown below: